Living Without A Gallbladder

 Eliminate white sugar and white flour.

-Consume a green drink or pills equal to one-two tablespoons daily.
+Consume a green drink or capsules equal to one-two tablespoons daily.
 Quantum Greens is a good choice.

 Oregano Oil - Helps with pain and also with bile flow.
 Must take with food or on a full stomach.

-Activated Charcoal - Some people have found that this helps with symptoms as it helps to sequester bile acid.
+Activated Charcoal - Some people have found that activated charcoal helps with gallbladder removal symptoms as it helps to sequester bile acid.

 Chinese Bitters (Chinese Gentian with Bupleurum) in the morning and Coptis with Bupleurum at night to stimulate bile flow.